 Put another way, businesses are not supposed to gate reviews, yet it remains a common practice nonetheless.

 Review gating means that a business asks customers if they had a good or bad experience.
 If they had a negative experience the system makes sure their problem is solved.
-But if they had a good experience the review management tool sends the customer somewhere to leave a review such as Yelp, Google My Business, or somewhere else.
-By gating the reviews customers that had a bad experience can get their issues solved quickly, but it doesn't allow as many negative reviews to reduce the GMB star-rating.
+But if they had a good experience the review management tool sends the customer somewhere to leave a review such as Yelp, Google Business Profile, or somewhere else.
+By gating the reviews customers that had a bad experience can get their issues solved quickly, but it doesn't allow as many negative reviews to reduce the GMB star rating.

-Your Google My Business listing provides detailed insights that can help you improve your customer experience, maintain a high star-rating, and scale your business.
+Your Google Business Profile listing provides detailed insights that can help you improve your customer experience, maintain a high star rating, and scale your business.

 Maintaining a sufficient stream of quality web traffic can be difficult for a lot of businesses, especially local ones.
 A GMB listing boosts your numbers by throwing you in a much smaller competition pool with a much more targeted audience.
 By simply maintaining your listing, you’re as much as 70% more likely to attract visits to your physical location.
 That translates to a big increase in revenue.